Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 - Delete a Tenant Security Key

 **Note:** - The Tenant functions available to an Account are limited to Tenant creation and Tenant Security Keys only.
-For Collection and Payout Schemes, Provider Configurations, and other Tenant configuration management you must use a Tenant Security Key.
+For Collection and Payout Schemes, Apps, and other Tenant configuration management you must use a Tenant Security Key.

 ## API Documentation